BRICS: Bi-level feature Representation of Image CollectionS: Results and Evaluation

 \section{Results and Evaluation}

 \textbf{Implementation Details and Datasets.} Our experiments are conducted on LSUN-Church~\cite{yu2015lsun} and FFHQ~\cite{karras2019style} datasets.
-Images in both datasets are resized to $256 \times 256$.
-Our encoder's architecture is borrowed from the one of VQ-GAN's~\cite{esser2021taming}, while our decoder and discriminator are based on the architecture of StyleGAN2~\cite{karras2020analyzing}.
+Images in both datasets are center cropped and resized to $256 \times 256$ as in previous works~\cite{sauer2021projected,karras2020analyzing,karras2021alias,rombach2022high}.
+Our encoder's architecture is borrowed from the one of VQGAN~\cite{esser2021taming}, while our decoder and discriminator are based on the architecture of StyleGAN2~\cite{karras2020analyzing}.
 We use the unit indexing dimension $C_{key}=1$ and the spatial size of $f$ in the decoder as $H_d=W_d=64, C_d=512$ across all the experiments.
-There are $N_r=16$ resolutions in each group of hash tables starting from $4$ to $64$.
-Each hash table has maximum $2^{18}$ entries where each entry contains four float numbers ($C_v = 4$).
+There are $N_r=16$ resolutions in each group of feature grids starting from 4 to 32 or 64 ($r_{max}$).
+Each feature grid has maximum $2^{18}$ entries where each entry contains four float numbers ($C_v = 4$).

-When training the autoencoder, we use the Adam optimizer~\cite{kingma2014adam} with learning rate $2e^{-3}$, $\beta_1=0,\beta_2=0.99$ for the encoder, decoder and discriminator.
-We assign $\epsilon=1e^{-8}$ to the Adam optimizer of the discriminator and $\epsilon=1e^{-15}$ to the Adam optimizer of the encoder, decoder, and hash tables for quickly updating the hash tables~\cite{muller2022instant}.

 For the diffusion models, we utilize the typical UNet used in networks such as Imagen~\cite{saharia2022photorealistic} with unit channel size 256.
-The UNet is predicting noise \cite{ho2020denoising,song2020score} with cosine schedule~\cite{nichol2021improved} and min-SNR weighting strategy~\cite{hang2023efficient}.
-Training batch size is 128 and the learning rate is $8e^{-4}$ with linear learning rate warm-up at the first $1e^4$ training iterations and cosine learning rate decay for $1e^6$ iterations.
+The UNet is predicting noise \cite{ho2020denoising,song2020score} with either cosine noise scheduler~\cite{nichol2021improved} and min-SNR weighting strategy~\cite{hang2023efficient} or a variant of cosine noise scheduler ~\cite{chen2023importance}.
+More implementation details of autoencoding and diffusion training are provided in section~\ref{sec:more_implementation_defails} of the supplementary material.